IBM/dbb/Utilities/Jenkins/README.md

 Use the `git-jenkins.sh` script by overriding the Git tool location with this script in the Node Properties of the remote agent configuration.

+`git-jenkins2.sh` - Resolves encoding issues with the git client plugin v3.0 onwards.
+1. Enables to use credentials managed in Jenkins to handle HTTP(s) connections to the git provider
+2. Enables to use a SSH passphrase managed in Jenkins for connections to the git provider.

+Use the git-jenkins2.sh script by overriding the Git tool location with this script in the Node Properties of the remote agent configuration.